 - Depositing your scholarly outputs through Scholars@Duke.
 This site has a tool to help you determine if the journal has provided you with the rights to do this.

-- Applying for COPE funds to make your work open access.
-COPE funds are available through an application process to Duke authors and supported by Duke University Libraries, the Office of the Provost, the School of Medicine and the School of Nursing.
+- Applying for COPE funds to help cover publication fees for making your work open access.
+These funds are available to Duke authors and supported by Duke University Libraries, the Office of the Provost, the School of Medicine, and the School of Nursing.

 - Making sure articles funded by NIH grants and contracts are compliant with the NIH Public Access Policy.

-- Reading more about being part of the OA movement by visiting our guide on Open Access and Scholarly Communications @ Duke.
+- Reading more about being part of the OA movement by visiting our guide on Getting Published: Open Access.

 October is Archives Month

 Lucy Waldrop, Archives Assistant Director and Technical Services Head